pygame/pygame/examples/README.rst

    This started off as a port of the SDL demonstration, Aliens.
    Now it has evolved into something sort of resembling fun.
    This demonstrates a lot of different uses of sprites and optimized blitting.
-Also transparancy, colorkeys, fonts, sound, music, joystick, and more.
+Also transparency, colorkeys, fonts, sound, music, joystick, and more.
 (PS, my high score is 117! goodluck)

 arraydemo.py